Legendo Entertainment

-Legendo Entertainment is a Sweden-based entertainment company, led by CEO Björn Larsson.
+Legendo Entertainment was a Sweden-based entertainment company, led by CEO Björn Larsson.
 Founded as Iridon Interactive in 1998, the company adopted its current title in 2004.
 Until late 2018, Legendo Entertainment was a dedicated video game company, taking on the creation, development and publishing of various third-party titles through external development teams; since 2018, the company has taken on several multimedia projects, including comics, music, and animation.
+The company went bankrupt in February, 2026 and quietly ceased operations.

 History

 Drawing inspiration predominantly from folklore, mythology, alternative science, classic novels and historical events, Legendo Entertainment has produced such works as Dracula Twins, which pays homage to classic literary works by Bram Stoker, Three Musketeers: One For All! which is a nod to Alexandre Dumas, as well as the Attack on Pearl Harbor and Pearl Harbor Trilogy series, inspired by the events of World War II.
 Legendo's most recent game was FCB Pinball (2014), a digital pinball game featuring a football theme.